Just Deeds Project

 - If a covenant is found on you property, submit an online Just Deeds Request Form.
 Richfield staffers will walk you through the process of discharging the racial covenant on your property.
 You will be connected to a volunteer expert who will help draft the documents necessary to acknowledge and disavow the restrictive covenant.

 During the post-WWII housing boom, many Richfield homes were constructed on the agricultural lands that used to make up Richfield.
-As these properties were subdivided for the development of housing, racial covenants were placed on the new parcels to segregate communities and restrict neighborhoods along racial and ethnic lines.
-For decades, this allowed white homeowners an opportunity to build wealth at the expense and the exclusion of the Black community and other people of color.
+As these properties were subdivided for housing development, racial covenants were placed on the new parcels to segregate communities and restrict home ownership along racial and ethnic lines.
+For decades, this allowed white homeowners an opportunity to build wealth at the expense and the exclusion of the Black community and other Communities of Color.

 As you can see in the map below, created by the Mapping Prejudice project, racial covenants were clustered in Richfield neighborhoods as they developed.
 While some areas of the community were not developed with racial covenants, they are still widely spread throughout the city.